 Dry steam is extracted from the geothermal field.
 It contains some water and solid particles.
 These are removed in a centrifugal separator.
 Pure and dry steam is then fed to a steam turbine.
 The steam turbine drives an electrical generator coupled to it and generates electricity.

 The exhausted steam from the turbine is condensed in a condenser.
 The condensate is then re-injected into the ground.

-Flash Steam System
+Geothermal Energy Plant based on Flash Steam System

 Flash steam plants differ from dry steam because they extract hot water, rather than steam, directly to the surface.

 The hot water is extracted from the geothermal field from a depth of about 1 km at about 40 bar.
 Then hot water reaches to the wellhead at low pressure.